johnbuonassisi/mysite/README.md

-# MySite - John Buonassisi's Website
+# MySite

-## My simple, personal, mostly static website, served by a Go HTTP server.
-The
-purpose of the project was to introduce myself to HTML, CSS, and Go's http package.
+My simple, personal, mostly static website, served by a Go HTTP server.
+The purpose of the project was to introduce myself to HTML, CSS, and Go's http package.
 The site consists of a main page that acts as an overview about myself and a bit of a resume.
 I intend to also implement a blog page that will render